 As children develop at their own rate and in their own ways our focus is always to help each individual achieve their personal best however by the end of Reception we would expect most children to have achieved the Early Learning Goals (ELGs).
 There are 17 ELGs across the seven areas of learning.

-Our work in the Early Years Foundation Stage emphasizes the value of play as the medium through which a child achieves most in the Early Years.
+Our work in the Early Years Foundation Stage emphasises the value of play as the medium through which a child achieves most in the Early Years.
 Play motivates children to learn and helps them make sense of the world through direct experience.
 Through play, children can encounter all areas of the curriculum (EYFS) and develop their growing social skills.
-Through careful planning we ensure that the children have a wide range of challenging and stimulating experiences and play opportunities, which will excite their curiosity, interest and motivation.
+Through careful planning, we ensure that the children have a wide range of challenging and stimulating experiences and play opportunities, which will excite their curiosity, interest and motivation.

 Planning includes outdoor play, which promotes and enables physical activities, encourages social and moral development and self-esteem and confidence, as well as providing for children who learn better outside and allowing children time to consolidate skills they have learned.